infinitered/apisauce/README.md

 ### Adding Monitors

-Monitors are functions you can attach to the API which will be caused everytime a request is made.
+Monitors are functions you can attach to the API which will be caused when any request is made.
 You can use it to do things like:

 * check for headers and record values
 * determine if you need to trigger other parts of your code
 * measure performance of API calls
-* preform logging
+* perform logging

 Monitors are run just before the promise is resolved.
 You get an early sneak peak at what will come back.